yuta-imai/CarND-Behavioral-Cloning-P3/writeup.md

 ### Conclusion

+To run the vehicle in the simulator, I also modified `drive.py, line:66` because Nividia's model expecte the input in shape of 200x66x3.

-As you can find in `video.mp4` and `video_20mph.mp4`, the model is well trained for the course 1 and it well drive the vehicle.
+Finally, as you can find in `video.mp4` and `video_20mph.mp4`, the model is well trained for the course 1 and it well drive the vehicle.